14-man France loses Grand Slam bid after defeat in Scotland - WHIZ News

 Maitland had his second try soon after the break.
 Hogg counterattacked from halfway, scrumhalf Ali Price was stopped in front of the posts, and Hastings put Maitland into the right corner again.

+They finish next week against Wales in Cardiff, where Scotland hasn’t won in 18 years.
+Asked if they can, Ritchie said, “Why not?”

-After a sunny start to the match, the rain returned, giving France’s ambitions another obstacle.
+After a sunny start at Murrayfield, the rain returned and gave France’s ambitions another obstacle.
 Luck wasn’t on its side either.

 A throw-in by Scotland replacement hooker Stuart McInally was stolen at the front, but the tap down bounced away from Dupont, and McInally regathered from 20 meters out and scored.

-Scotland tried hard for the bonus-point fourth try, but France, despite its tired appearance, had the last say.
+Scotland tried hard for the bonus-point fourth try, but France had the last say.
 Thomas Ramos launched a counterattack from deep and captain Charles Ollivon bagged his fourth try of the championship.

+“A lot of frustration,” No. 8 Gregory Alldritt said.
+“Even with 14 on the field we had to carry on and we made too many mistakes to win.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports